UncommonPleb/tldr/pages/linux/paste.md

 - The options of paste command are:

-`-d : Specify of a list of delimiters.`

-`-s : Paste one file at a time instead of in parallel.`
+`-d : Specify of a list of delimiters, -s : Paste one file at a time instead of in parallel.`